Peer Recommendation Interventions for Health-related Social Support: a Feasibility Assessment: Introduction

 \subsection{What is the proposed intervention?}

 The proposed intervention is displaying recommended peers to current OHC users.
 This design intervention has two aspects: an \textit{interface} that displays details about recommendations and an \textit{algorithm} that selects peers to recommend in the interface.
 The interface shows ``profiles''---summaries of each individual peer being recommended~\cite{hartzler_design_2016}.
 By including previews of and links to a user's recent activity within the OHC, we enable prospective peers to evaluate the relevance of the recommended user~\cite{andalibi_considerations_2021}.
-Second, the algorithm identifies ``relevant'' peers for a specific user by incorporating their prior activity in the OHC and ranking potential peers based on their mutual activity.
+The algorithm identifies ``relevant'' peers for a specific user by incorporating their prior activity in the OHC and ranking potential peers based on their mutual activity.

-We ground our feasibility study in the context of a large existing OHC---CaringBridge.org.
+We ground our feasibility assessment in the context of a large existing OHC---CaringBridge.org.
 CaringBridge users write blogs to describe their health experiences to their broader support networks.
 In the CaringBridge context, we will be recommending blogs written by peers to the authors of existing blogs.
 A recommendation intervention offers the potential for CaringBridge blog authors to form connections with peers that they may not be explicitly seeking but for whom they can give or receive meaningful support.
-We use a weekly email as the interface to display recommendations, producing textual profiles that contain previews of recent blog activity.
+We use a weekly email as the interface to display recommendations, copying an email alert design used by CaringBridge authors.
 We use a machine learning-based recommendation system to rank potential peers based on historical interaction behavior on CaringBridge.